About Us

 - If a patron pays their fees after that account has been reported to the collection bureaus, the credit bureau will be updated to show a "paid” status.

-ADOPTED: 7/24/91 REVISED: 4/21
+ADOPTED: 7/24/91 Revised: 8/25

-Closing and Delay Policy
+Closure and Delay

 CLOSURES AND DELAYS POLICY